chrisrusselljr/blog/content/posts/ipfs-gateway.md

 Install nginx
 `sudo apt install nginx`

-Put certs in /etc/ssl.
 If you've bought your domain with namecheap, you'll need generate a [CSR code and key file](https://www.namecheap.com/support/knowledgebase/article.aspx/9446/14/generating-csr-on-apache-opensslmodsslnginx-heroku/), [activate your SSL certificate](https://www.namecheap.com/support/knowledgebase/article.aspx/794/67/how-do-i-activate-an-ssl-certificate/), [install your SSL certificates on Nginx](https://www.namecheap.com/support/knowledgebase/article.aspx/9419/33/installing-an-ssl-certificate-on-nginx/).

-This was a challenging step, but if you read through the three links above, you shouldn't run into any problems.
+This was a challenging step, but if you read through the links above, you shouldn't have any trouble.

-## Test your gateway
+## Test your Gateway
 If everything is configured correctly your IPFS node should be running and your node setup as a full public gateway.
 A user could request any available IPFS file.

 Replace with your server’s address.
 This request will go and request the file from the peer network and return a text file containing : “hello world!”